bradgrantham/simple-serial-terminal/README.md

 Keep trying to open (and re-open) the serial port until it succeeds.

+## `--expect-disconnect`

+Normally if the connection is disconnected, a warning message is displayed.
+This flag suppressed this message.

 # Building

 Build it on Linux, MacOS,and Cygwin e.g. from bash or zsh using: